AstrolabDAO/strats/README.md

 yarn test-tenderly # yarn hardhat test test/Compound/CompoundV3MultiStake.test.ts --network tenderly
 ```

+Foundry tests are also in the works, used for fuzzing, drafting and debugging (not integration as test suites require extensive data manipulation and http querying).

-The repo imports [@astrolabs/hardhat](https://github.com/AstrolabDAO/hardhat), therefore you can use our generic deployment functions for fine-grain partial deployments of the stack:
+The repo depends on [@astrolabs/hardhat](https://github.com/AstrolabDAO/hardhat), therefore you can use our generic deployment functions for fine-grain partial deployments of the stack:
 ```typescript
 import { deployAll } from "@astrolabs/hardhat";